gandolaglajaje/Calculator-Using-HTML-CSS-JS/README.md

 ## Mechanics

-Input your arithmitic problem and click the equal "=" and the answer will reveal.
+Input your arithmetic problem and click the equal sign "=" to reveal the answer.

 ## Screenshots